Ring (company)

 Ring LLC is a manufacturer of home security and smart home devices owned by Amazon.
 It manufactures a line of Ring smart doorbells, home security cameras, and alarm systems.
 It also operates Neighbors, a social network that allows users to discuss local safety and security issues, and share footage captured with Ring products.
-Via Neighbors, Ring could also provide footage and data to law enforcement agencies to assist in investigations with user’s consent constraint.
+Via Neighbors, Ring provides footage and data to law enforcement agencies to assist in investigations.

 The company was founded in autumn 2013 by Jamie Siminoff as the crowdfunded startup Doorbot; it was renamed Ring in autumn 2014, after which it began to receive equity investments.
-It was acquired by Amazon in 2018 for approximately $1 billion.
+It was acquired by Amazon in 2018 for approximately $1.15 billion.

 Ring's product lines have faced scrutiny over privacy issues.
 The Neighbors service has been criticized by civil rights advocacy groups as building a private surveillance network backed by law enforcement agencies until the 'Request for Assistance (RFA)' option was discontinued in 2024.
 Ring agreed to pay $5.8 million in 2023 to settle a lawsuit filed by the Federal Trade Commission for alleged privacy violations.
 Various security vulnerabilities have also been discovered in Ring products.

 History

 As a startup (2013–2017)

-Former Ring logo used from September 26, 2014 to March 25, 2025.
+Short-lived Ring logo, introduced March 26, 2025.
+It was quickly reverted back to the 2014 one after about a week.

 In November 2013, Ring was founded as Doorbot by Jamie Siminoff.
 Doorbot was crowdfunded via Christie Street, and raised 364,000, more than the $250,000 requested.
 Siminoff's team envisioned the product's concept as an "alarm system literally turned inside out" in comparison to other security systems, describing it as a "pre-crime" system.
 In 2013, Siminoff and Doorbot appeared on an episode of the reality series Shark Tank to seek a $700,000 investment in the company, which he estimated was worth $7 million.
 Kevin O'Leary made an offer as a potential investor, but Siminoff declined it.
 Siminoff estimated that the appearance led to $5 million in additional sales.

 On September 26, 2014, the company was rebranded as Ring as it launched its second-generation hardware; Siminoff explained that the new name and updated hardware was more reflective of the company's positioning of the doorbell as a home security product.

 In 2016, Shaquille O'Neal acquired an equity stake in Ring, and subsequently became a spokesperson in the company's marketing.
 The company raised over $200 million in investments from Kleiner Perkins, Qualcomm Ventures, Goldman Sachs, DFJ Growth and Sir Richard Branson.

 In 2017, ADT sued Ring for trade secret theft in the case of ADT vs. Mike Harris relating to Ring Alarm.
 Sales of the alarm product were preliminarily blocked by a judge in late 2017.
 The case ended up settling for an unconfirmed $25 million.
 With a reported burn rate of $10 to $12 million per month and incurred legal expenses, Ring needed to raise cash.
 The ADT settlement, however, spooked investors causing the CEO to seek a quick sale.